 This breed of pig is also extremely docile and even sedentary.
 Meishan pigs that receive adequate nutrition rarely root and have a significantly lower environmental impact than other breeds of commercial and heritage hogs.

 Meishan meat is an incomparable combination of tenderness, succulence and flavor.
 The meat is intensely micro marbled and has an extremely fine grain.
 Meishan lard and fats are are also significantly lighter, and render at lower temperatures than other breeds.
 This combination results in extremely tender meat.

 Want to know more?
 Visit this site for the story behind this very rare, very old breed: Why Meishan Pigs?

-Ingredients: pork, salt, dextrose, spices, spice extractives, citric acid.
+Ingredients: pork, sugar, salt, maple sugar, natural maple flavor, water, corn syrup solids, caramel color, spice extractives, citric acid.